theoddora/Interview_Prep/System Design/01_Communication.md

 application into a receive buffer.
 The receiver also communicates the size of the buffer to the sender whenever it acknowledges a segment.
 Assuming it’s respecting the protocol, the sender avoids sending more data than can fit in the receiver’s buffer.
-This mechanism is not too dissimilar to rate-limiting at the service level.
+This mechanism is not too dissimilar to rate-limiting at the service level, a mechanism that rejects a request when a specific quota is exceeded.
+But, rather than rate-limiting on an
+API key or IP address, TCP is rate-limiting on a connection level.

 ## Congestion control
 TCP guards not only against overwhelming the receiver, but also against flooding the underlying network.
-The sender maintains a so-called congestion window, which represents the total number of outstanding segments that can be sent without an acknowledgment from the other side.
+The sender maintains a so-called *congestion window*, which represents the total number of outstanding segments that can be sent without an acknowledgment from the other side.
 The smaller the congestion window is, the fewer bytes can be in flight at any given time, and the less bandwidth is utilized.